dcoletta/scissors/LoadDefaultRecord/LoadDefaultRecord.md

 ---
 description: >-
-  LoadDefaultRecord is useful when you have a List Block and a List Details block on the same page, and you want to make sure that the List Details block displays a default record from the table when the page is loaded without a specific record ID on the URL.
+  When you have a List Block and a List Details block on the same page, LoadDefaultRecord ensures that the List Details block displays a default record when no record ID is specified on the URL.
 ---

 # LoadDefaultRecord.js